Video. There’s no better way to bring your travel memories to life than to have a well composed video to support your story.

 It is a fairly comprehensive, yet easy to use, system and has a number of graphic packages to help easily transform your videos into a polished piece.
 You are also able to add voice-over to your projects.

-Not for the amateur, Final Cut Express is a consumer alternative to the professional-grade Final Cut Pro editing software.
+Not for the amateur, Final Cut Pro X is a consumer alternative to the professional-grade Final Cut Pro editing software.
 This is best for those Mac users with editing experience who are looking to take their productions to the next level.

 TIP #7: GRAPHICS AND MUSIC